 Now, that family farm is a regular tourist attraction in the area in the fall where people can go apple picking.
 Doctor Hull donated his time to the Fellowship Community.
 Nancy learned about it at a young age and decided then that she would sign up on a life long waiting list to be part of the community when she became eligible.

 Nana continued to live in her house in Warwick and prepare for art shows.
 Her last show was at the Katonah Museum and she was in attendance.
 Shortly after, she moved into the Rudolf Steiner Community.
 She wanted to be there and she was there when she passed.
 I am just her granddaughter saying it is hard for me to let her go.

 She contributed more to her community than I can memorialize.
 Her life story is beautiful and everyone in your community should know that she loved every one of you with her fullest heart.
 Thank you for being there for my grandmother.
 She was my sounding board and my rock.
 I will miss her forever.

-To make a gift to the Fellowship Community in honor of Hanna Sohnrey please visit
+To make a gift to the Fellowship Community in honor of Nancy Kearing please visit